CraftAcademy/workshop/walkthroughs/step16.md

 ```

 Now we need to add a module that will handle the pdf creation for us.
 We will be using a gem called `Prawn`.
-[Prawn](https://github.com/prawnpdf/prawn) is a fast, tiny, and nimble PDF generator for Ruby.
+[Prawn](https://github.com/prawnpdf/prawn) is a PDF document generator for Ruby.

 Let's start by adding it to our `Gemfile` and install it using `bundle install`